soheyla-karimzade/liateam-project/README.md

 Error (422 Unprocessable Entity):
 ```
 {
-  "message": "The given data was invalid.",
+    "message":"The name field is required.",
-  "errors": {
+    "errors":{
-    "name": ["The name field is required."]
+        "name":["The name field is required."]
     }
 }

 ```